-Each of the Halloween graphic organizers can be used over and over and with any book you choose.
+Each of the free Halloween graphic organizers can be used over and over and with any book you choose.
 I designed them this way for several reasons:

 - Teachers find it helpful to implement an I do – we do – you do approach to literacy instruction.
 Having open-ended graphic organizers will allow you to model the correct way to use them and then work towards a gradual release where the students complete them independently.

 - Research supports the importance of repeated practice.
 This can be achieved by having students complete the same organizer with different titles.

 - All classrooms have students on a spectrum of ability levels.
 The same graphic organizer can be distributed to the entire class, yet the students can complete them using books at a level that is developmentally appropriate based on their individual needs and abilities.

 - Graphic organizers are amazing tools for both comprehending reading and planning writing.
 The majority of these organizers were designed so they can be used for both.